southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-grow-tent.md

 It is made from top-quality 340g oxford which is designed to be proof of all tearing as well as the double which is done to make sure that the least amount of sun can ever escape.

 The tents are very easy to install as there are no tools needed.
 It’s one of the grow tents known for professional use.
-Also it comes in many different sizes so you can find one size that properly fits your home and you will be good to go.
+Also, it comes in many different sizes so you can find one size that properly fits your home and you will be good to go.

 #### Pros

-* Comes with very easy installment instructions as no tools are needed or required
+* Comes with very easy instalment instructions as no tools are needed or required
 * It comes with zips making entry into and out of the tent very easy
 * The tent is made from thick and quality material that makes sure to block light from escaping
 * The tent is very durable and proof from tearing down